 A 403(b) is an employer-sponsored retirement account that offers employees various tax benefits.
 The lesser-known cousins to corporate 401(k) plans, 403(b) plans are only available to certain nonprofit organizations, such as schools or certain religious organizations.
 Fundamentally, the 403(b) plan characteristics operate much like a 401(k) plan, including the provision allowing rollovers.
 If you participate in a 403(b) and leave your job, you have options when deciding what to do with your money.

-Eligibility to Withdraw
+What Counts as Eligibility to Withdraw From a 403(b)?

-Generally, you can't take money out of your 403(b) plan until you either leave your job or reach the age of 59 1/2.
+Generally, according to the IRS you can't take money out of your 403(b) plan until you either leave your job or reach the age of 59 1/2.
 While there are certain exceptions, such as if you become disabled or go on active duty as a Reservist, most employees won't be able to tap their 403(b) until they change jobs or retire.
 At that point, you usually have the option to either leave the money in your employer's plan or roll it over to a new plan.